+- The threshold for triggering RETT

+was lowered from 95 % to 90%,

+which means that RETT can only

+be avoided if less than 90 % of the

+shares or interests in corporations

+or partnerships are transferred

+within 10 years.

-- The threshold for triggering RETT will be lowered from 95 % to 90%, which means that RETT can only be avoided if less than 90 % of the shares or interests in corporations or partnerships are transferred. - The rules applicable to corporations will be aligned to the rules that currently apply to partnerships.
-This means it will no longer be possible to transfer 100% of the shares of a real estate holding corporation (e.g. a German GmbH) to two unrelated investors without triggering RETT. - The holding periods for the seller for their minority stake or interest of more than 10% (currently 5%) will be extended from five to ten years.
+- The rules applicable to corporations are aligned to the rules that currently apply to partnerships.
+This means it is no longer possible to transfer 100% of the shares of a real estate holding corporation (e.g. a German GmbH/ or Luxembourg S.àr.l.) to two unrelated investors without triggering RETT.

+- The holding periods for the seller for their minority stake or interest of more than 10% was extended from five to ten years.

+- In case of a real estate holding partnerships, the majority investor may acquire the minority stake after expiry of 15 years and thereby only pay RETT on the minority stake.
+Please not that this rule is not applicable to real estate holding corporations.